 How do we collect relevant and appropriate information?

-The information available on the HTD is produced and hosted by other organisations who are peak bodies in their areas of expertise with whom the Centre for Culture Ethnicity and Health (CEH) maintains a content partnership.
+The information available on the directory is produced and hosted by other organisations who are peak bodies in their areas of expertise with whom the Centre for Culture Ethnicity and Health (CEH) maintains a content partnership.
 CEH collects, indexes and adds translated materials.
 Some resources are also produced in-house by the CEH.

 How many people use the site?

 The site has an average of 15,000 visitors per month.